EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 And so on...
 ```

 Basically, rather than explicitly stating the name and ID number for each class like the classic TensorFlow label map format does, the TensorFlow Lite format just lists each class.
-I’m going to stick with the TensorFlow Lite label map format for this guide to stay consistent with the example provided by Google.
+To stay consistent with the example provided by Google, I’m going to stick with the TensorFlow Lite label map format for this guide.

 Thus, we need to create a new label map that matches the TensorFlow Lite style.
 Open a text editor and list each class in order of their class number.
 Then, save the file as “labelmap.txt” in the TFLite_model folder.
 As an example, here's what the labelmap.txt file for my card detector looks like: